bezabu/bb-treasure-hunter/README.md

 - HTML has been used to structure the web site.
 - CSS has been used to style the web site.
-- javascript has been used to create the game including interactive elements
+- javascript has been used to create the game including interactive elements.
-- [Blender](https://www.blender.org/) was used to create 3d models of trees, rocks, holes and crowns
+- [Blender](https://www.blender.org/) was used to create 3d models of trees, rocks, holes and crowns.
-- [Pain.NET](https://www.getpaint.net/) was used to edit images
+- [Pain.NET](https://www.getpaint.net/) was used to edit images.
 - [GitHub](https://github.com/) has been used to store code, images and other contents.
 - Gitpages was used to deploy the website.
 - Git was used for version control, pushing contents to github.
 - [Codeanywhere](https://app.codeanywhere.com/) was used as IDE.
-- [favicon.io](https://favicon.io/) was used to make a simple favicon
+- [favicon.io](https://favicon.io/) was used to make a simple favicon.
 - [Wave Web Accessibility Evaluation tool](https://wave.webaim.org/) was used to test the accessibility of the web site.
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to check HTML.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check CSS.
-- [JSHint](https://jshint.com/) was used to test the javascript code
+- [JSHint](https://jshint.com/) was used to test the javascript code.
 - [HTMLcolourcodes.com](https://htmlcolorcodes.com/) was used to get hex colour values.
-- [Am I Responsive](https://ui.dev/amiresponsive?url=https://bezabu.github.io/bb-treasure-hunter/index.html) was used to create the mockup
+- [Am I Responsive](https://ui.dev/amiresponsive?url=https://bezabu.github.io/bb-treasure-hunter/index.html) was used to create the mockup.
-- chrome developer tools was used for testing
+- chrome developer tools was used for testing.
 - [Google fonts](https://fonts.google.com/specimen/Permanent+Marker/tester) has been used to import the font Permanent Marker.
 - [Canvas Web API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) was used to draw shapes and images in javascript.